a2br/exsight/README.md

 This is on the roadmap

+- [ ] Fix CUHK IN bug (two agreements for one section.
+Unexpected behavior.)
+  - Implies changing infrastructure: now looking up schools, not agreements.
+    - How would, for instance, be the best IN assigned to either agreement?
+  - Choice A: manually parse both agreements into a single agreement with a property that says "minimum students for IN is 1"
+  - Choice B: (probably best) student picks a school.
+Every relevant agreement is picked out, and displayed in the walkthrough.
 - [ ] Fix Inter ligatures outside Chrome for ->, or use icon
 - [ ] Add more loading animations
   - The backend is sometimes very slow for some operations, and some feedback to the user would be very helpful